 The study of several ethical hacking techniques and principles needed for a security expert in today’s world.
 Students will acquire in-depth knowledge of network security.

-The curriculum of the online masters degree in cyber security is built to suit both established professionals and those who may not have a background in computer science, engineering, IT, or software development, but have well-developed problem-solving skills and an interest in technology.
+The curriculum of the online master’s degree in cyber security is built to suit both established security professionals and those who have working knowledge of computing, electrical or computer engineering, IT, or the applied sciences, but may have limited professional experience or academic background in these areas.

-If you have questions about the Bridge Program, contact an Admissions Specialist for more information.
+If you have questions about the Foundation courses, contact an Admissions Specialist for more information.

 A first course in problem-solving through algorithm development and analysis and software design.
 Students design and write elementary and intermediate sized programs.
 Includes an intensive study of Java or another similar programming language.